amushtaev/gatsby-starter-netlify-cms/src/pages/blog/google-ads-ex-adwords-vs-facebook-ads.md

 With Google Ads, you can stay local or go global and reach billions of potential customers.
 The places where Google Ads can appear make up the Google Network:

-- **Search Ads (the Search Network)** show up on search engine results pages (SERPs).
+* **Search Ads (the Search Network)** show up on search engine results pages (SERPs).
-- **Display Ads (the Display Network)** show up on over 2 billion websites, including in search results, on Google websites, on Google partner websites, in Gmail, and in over 650,000 apps.
+* **Display Ads (the Display Network)** show up on over 2 billion websites, including in search results, on Google websites, on Google partner websites, in Gmail, and in over 650,000 apps.
 By the way, if you want to save time on creating Display Ads, test our artificial intelligence platform.
-We’ll give you [**10 free AI-generated ads**](https://softcube.com/get-ten-ads/) right now.
+We’ll give you **[10 free AI-generated ads](https://softcube.com/get-ten-ads/)** right now.
-- **Video Ads** are shown to over one billion YouTube users.
+* **Video Ads** are shown to over one billion YouTube users.
 You can pick the audience for your ad using different filters.
 And you pay nothing if a user skips your ad before the end.
-- **App Ads (Universal App Campaigns)** promote your app across the Google Network.
+* **App Ads (Universal App Campaigns)** promote your app across the Google Network.
 You can launch an automatic ad campaign one time and a machine learning engine will show your ad for you based on 300 million signals.
-- **Shopping Ads are part of the Display Network.
-They’re probably the best option if you run an eCommerce business.
-A shopping ad shows up along with the name of your online store, the price of a product, and other information.**
+* **Shopping Ads** are part of the Display Network**.** They’re probably the best option if you run an eCommerce business.
+A shopping ad shows up along with the name of your online store, the price of a product, and other information.

 Are you weighing the pros and cons of Google vs. Facebook advertising?
 Google Ads will more likely boost your conversions regardless of what you run, whether it’s an online business or a local store.